 At the next exit, Al pulled up in front of a gas station and opened the doors.
 Most of the passengers got out, talking on their phones.
-Elaine walked to the front, and asked “Are you really going to the coast?”
+Elaine got up, walked to the door, then turned to Al. “Are you really going to the coast?”

 I stayed in my seat, along with eight or nine others.
+Al merged the bus onto the highway and started playing music – Mozart’s Magic Flute.
 I phoned in sick, then shut off my phone.
 It was only a temp job anyway.
-Elaine sat down again.
-Al merged the bus onto the highway and started playing music – Mozart’s Magic Flute.

 Driving cross country is only an adventure in hindsight.
-Through Ontario and Quebec, we drove flat freeways, and I dozed after we crawled through the end of Montreal’s rush hour.
+Through Ontario and Quebec, we drove flat freeways, and I dozed as we crawled through the end of Montreal’s rush hour.
 Lunch was a fast-food outlet near an off ramp.
 Joe and Dinah shared fries.
 They did not get back on the bus.
-We stole gas from a transit garage in Rivière-du-Loup, with Al spinning a yarn about an inter-city charter of transit officials and a reciprocal supply agreement.
+Later in the afternoon, we stole gas from a transit garage in Rivière-du-Loup.
+Al spun a yarn about an inter-city charter of transit officials and a reciprocal supply agreement.
 After that the road was more interesting.
 Elaine came to sit beside me.
 She worked in a call centre, and told me her last boyfriend thought her strawberry lip gloss was immature.